-If you need assistance in understanding these Guidelines, or have any questions, please contact the Community Grants Officer on 9806 5110, alternatively grants@cityofparramatta.nsw.gov.au.
+If you need assistance in understanding these Guidelines, or have any questions, please contact the Community Capacity Building Team on 9806 5110 or email grants@cityofparramatta.nsw.gov.au.

-For projects relating to social enterprise, contact Lucy Brotherton on 9806 5792 or email lbrotherton@cityofparramatta.nsw.gov.au
+Applicants in this category must contact Lucy Brotherton on 9806 5792 or email Ibrotherton@parramatta.nsw.gov.au prior to submitting an application.